parthenon-hpc-lab/athenapk/docs/cluster.md

 velocity and temperature to match the accreted mass proportioned to thermal feedback, e.g.
 ```
-thermal_injected_mass = mdot * normalized_thermal_fraction;
+thermal_injected_mass = mdot * (1 - efficiency) * normalized_thermal_fraction;
 ```

-Kinetic feedback is deposited into cylinder along the axis of the jet within a defined radius and height above and below the plane of the AGN disk.
+Kinetic feedback is deposited into two disks along the axis of the jet within a defined radius, thickness of each disk, and an offset above and below the plane of the AGN disk where each disk begins.
 ```
 <problem/cluster/agn_feedback>
 kinetic_jet_radius  = 0.0005
+kinetic_jet_thickness  = 0.0005
-kinetic_jet_height  = 0.0005
+kinetic_jet_offset  = 0.0005
 ```
+Along the axis of the jet, kinetic energy will be deposited as far away as `kinetic_jet_offset+kinetic_jet_thickness` in either direction.
+With a z-axis aligned jet, `kinetic_jet_thickness` should be a multiple of the deposition zone grid size, otherwise feedback will be lost due to systematic integration error.

 The axis of the jet can be set to precess with
 ```
 <problem/cluster/precessing_jet>